Salish Sea Sentinels

 The boater education and monitoring group Soundwatch reports that more than 50% of recreational boaters are unaware of boating regulations around whales.
 PWWA operators are experienced professionals who help mark the location of the whales and warn others of their presence.

-According to a recent study from Orca Behavior Institute, the number of high-risk recreational boating incidents around whales is reduced by more than half when there are professional whale watch vessels in the area to help model appropriate speeds and distances.
+An independent peer-reviewed study found that the number of high-risk recreational boating incidents around killer whales in the Salish Sea is reduced by more than half when there are professional whale watch vessels in the area to help mark the location of whales and model appropriate speeds and distances.

 Whale Warning Flag